QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 There is a human tendency to become stereotyped.
 Some assemblies that have seen the necessity of mutual edification have structured their assembly for joint-participation only.
 As a result, they have degenerated into informal and casual gatherings that allowed too many fleshly and unedifying remarks.
 When God's people gather in the Spirit with an emphasis upon edification, they will be able to receive all manner of expressions for God's glory and their good.
 There are assemblies that would turn into tragic mistakes if everyone was able to speak at will.
 Whoever can edify can speak.
 The others must confine themselves to listening -- unless it be to ask some occasional honest and beneficial question.

-What are your thoughts on the seventh day Sabbath (Saturday) ?
+thoughts on the seventh day Sabbath (Saturday) ?

 As Jesus said, the Sabbath day was made for man, and not man for the Sabbath day (Mark 2:27).
 That is, it was never intended to be a permanent day for everyone to keep.
 Rather, it was provided to teach man to remember the One who created him.
 Under the first covenant, its purpose was to enforce the recollection of and service to God among a people whose hearts were actually far from Him.
 In Christ, believers do every day what the Jews did only on the Sabbath day -- hold God in reverence, and cease to seek only their own interests.
 That is the precise point that is made in the fourth chapter of Hebrews.